 The navigation bar is displayed at the top of each editor window and includes a two-level list of definitions.
 The left drop-down contains top-level class and function definitions in the current file; the right drop-down displays a list of definitions within the scope shown in the left.
 As you move around in the editor, the lists update to show your current context, and you can also select an entry from these lists to jump directly to in.

 To hide the navigation bar, go to Tools > Options > Text Editor > Python > General and clear Settings > Navigation bar.

 Go To Definition

 Go To Definition quickly jumps from the use of an identifier (such as a function name, class, or variable), to the source code where it's defined.
-You invoke it by right-clicking an identifier and selecting Go To Definition or by placing the caret in the identifier and pressing F12.
+You invoke it by right-clicking an identifier and selecting Go To Definition or, by placing the caret in the identifier and pressing F12.
 It works across your code and external libraries provided that source code is available.
-If library source code is not available, Go To Definition will jump to the relevant
+If library source code is not available, Go To Definition jumps to the relevant

 import statement for a module reference, or display an error.

 The Edit > Navigate To... command (Ctrl-comma) displays a search box in the editor where you can type any string and see possible matches in your code that defines a function, class, or variable containing that string.
 This feature provides a similar capability as Go To Definition but without having to locate a use of an identifier.

 Double-clicking any name, or selecting with arrow keys and Enter, navigates to the definition of that identifier.